F5Networks/f5-aws-cloudformation/supported/autoscale/ltm/via-dns/1nic/existing-stack/bigiq/README.md

  - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
  - F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
 See https://github.com/F5Networks/f5-aws-cloudformation/blob/main/aws-bigip-version-matrix.md.
  - F5 AWS CFT templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/aws**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr), Cloud Libs execution logs, recurring solution logs (metrics, failover, and so on), and more.
+ - This template uses [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) to install F5 Automation Toolchain packages (AS3, DO, CFE, FAST, and TS).
+You can update the version of one or more packages by editing the UserData property of the BIG-IP instance resource(s).
+For example: To update the AS3 package to the latest version, click on the [Github release page](https://github.com/F5Networks/f5-appsvcs-extension/releases) for the f5-appsvcs-extension.
+In the instance UserData property, in the install_operations section, update the AS3 extensionVersion value to the desired version and the extensionHash value to contents of the RPM sha256 file located in the release assets for that version.
+You can also add more packages to be installed using the same procedure.

 ## Launching the template using the AWS Launch Stack button
 The easiest way to deploy this CloudFormation template is to use the Launch Stack button.<br>